 - If a student moves between different SessionYears, the first StudentCourseSession would be closed, and a new StudentCourseSession returned associated with the new SessionYear and/or course.

 - The actual planned start date of the course must be within 14 days from the SessionYear.SYSTARTDATE.
 As it is the planned start date of the course, it is only expect that there would be a StudentCourseSession.SCSSTARTDATE outside of the 14 days if the student joins the course late (which may include transfers).
 An exception to this is where a student may enter their study with some previously awarded credit points or Accreditation of Prior Experiential Learning (APEL) and the StudentCourseSession.SCSSTARTDATE could be outside of the 14 days.

 - A SessionYear must not exceed one year and four days in length.
 Where a StudentCourseSession is not linked to a SessionYear (in the case of postgraduate research, fully flexible and credit accumulation courses) the length of the StudentCourseSession must not exceed one year plus four days.

 SessionYear scenario 1

 A provider offers a number of courses that all start on the 21st September 2020.
-The courses are across different subjects, modes and types of activity e.g. with and without a sandwich year.
+The courses are across different subjects, modes and types of activity, e.g. with and without a sandwich year.

 As all the years of the courses start at the same point, one SessionYear would be required for each year that these courses will run.
 Each SessionYear will be a year in length.

-If the provider offered a number of courses that start within a short space of time, different SessionYears are not required, however the SessionYear.SYSTARTDATE must be within 14 days of the actual planned start date of the course.
-For example, if the provider offers a course that started on the 25th of September, students on this course could be associated with the above SessionYears, rather than new SessionYears being required to be returned.
+If the provider offered a number of courses that start within a short space of time, different SessionYears are not required, however the SessionYear.SYSTARTDATE must be within 14 days from the actual planned start date of the course.
+For example, if the provider offers a course that started on the 25th September, students on this course could be associated with the above SessionYears, rather than new SessionYears being required to be returned.

 SessionYear scenario 2